 Patient derived cells

-As regards the generation of patient-derived cell lines, we will employ a method where the tissue obtained from the patient or mice is first propagated in cell culture by using feeder cells and Rho kinase inhibitor (Liu et al., Am J Pathol.
-180:599-607, 2012).
-This novel technique is expected to allow efficient expansion of epithelial cells for in vitro experiments, xenografting and genetic manipulation.
-This method is currently being established in our laboratory in collaboration with Dr. Chris Albanese (Departments of Pathology and Oncology, Lombardi Comprehensive Cancer Center, Georgetown University Medical School, Washington DC, USA).
-Currently human cell lines are generated from normal and malignant prostate epithelium, endometrium and endometriotic lesions.
+To generate patient-derived cell lines we employ a method effectively propagating epithelial cells from patient or murine tissue samples in Rho kinase inhibitor-containing conditioned medium collected from irradiated feeder cells.
+Alternatively, these conditionally reprogrammed cells (CRCs) can be grown as co-culture with the feeder cells (Liu et al., Am J Pathol.
+180:599-607, 2012; Palechor-Ceron et al., Am J Pathol.
+183(6):1862-1870, 2013).
+This novel technique allows efficient expansion of epithelial cells for e.g. in vitro experiments, xenografting and genetic manipulation and genetic analyses.
+This method has been set up in our laboratory in collaboration with Dr. Chris Albanese (Departments of Pathology and Oncology, Lombardi Comprehensive Cancer Center, Georgetown University Medical School, Washington DC, USA).
+We have successfully generated cell lines from various tissues, including human endometrium and different endometriosis and bladder cancer lesions and we are interested in further expanding the method use for other tissue types.

 Taija Heinosalo, PhD